Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing: Communication

 The RPU application, once started by the APU, allocates a block of shared memory and sets up the IPI (not shown).
 It then loops carrying out the following sequence of operations.
 A synchronization (semaphore-protected) variable \textit{sync} is initialized to 1 and then the RPU enters a sleep state and waits on an interrupt from the APU.
 The APU application is then run which also initializes its own \textit{sync} variable and starts the APU-to-RPU (\textit{AToR}) timer.
 The APU then writes a payload to the shared memory block in the PS DDR and sends an IPI to the RPU.
 The RPU's interrupt service routine awakens the RPU application, sets the \textit{sync} variable to 0 and then reads the payload from shared memory.
 Once the read operation completes, it stops the \textit{AToR} timer.
 Although not shown in Fig. \ref{fig:Rmsg_APU_RPU_timing_block_diagram}, the exact same sequence occurs in reverse using a second \textit{RPU-to-APU} timer with the RPU writing a payload to shared memory and the APU performing a read-out.
 The APU's timing application reads the values of the two timers and stores the values in an array and later to a file for post-processing.

 The timing application algorithm is repeated using 100,000 iterations for each payload size from 8 bytes to 4096 bytes, with each payload size in the sequence larger than the previous payload by a power of two.
 The values stored in the arrays are the count values read from the two TTCs, which run at 100 MHz in the PL.
 Therefore, each count increment represents a time interval of 10 ns.
-Note that unlike the GPIO measurement scheme, where it was possible to measure latency independent of throughput, it is not possible to determine when the first word of the payload is written to DDR for Rmsg.
+Note that unlike the GPIO measurement scheme, where it was possible to measure latency independent of throughput, it is not possible to determine when the first word of the payload is written to DDR for RPMsg.
 Given the data bus width of the PS DDR is 8 bytes, we use the 8-byte payload for the latency measurement.

 Histograms showing the transfer times associated with the first 1000 trials for a subset of the payload sizes are plotted in Figs. \ref{fig:Rmsg_AToR_TT_results} and \ref{fig:Rmsg_RToA_TT_results} for APU-to-RPU and RPU-to-APU transfer operations, respectively.
 A key objective here is to portray the asymmetry that exists in the variability of the throughputs for equal-sized payloads in both directions, which is captured well using only subsets of the data.
-The conversion from TTC counts to transfer time (TT) is given by $TT_{Rmsg}=TTC_{cnt}/f_{clk}$.
+The conversion from TTC counts to transfer time (TT) is given by $TT_{RPMsg}=TTC_{cnt}/f_{clk}$.
 Median transfer times vary between 2.2\mics and 126\mics for APU-to-RPU transfers, and 29\mics to 160\mics for RPU-to-APU transfers.

-Rmsg throughput is plotted in Fig. \ref{fig:Rmsg_APU_RPU_throughput_results}, with a maximum rate of 32 MB/s.
+RPMsg throughput is plotted in Fig. \ref{fig:Rmsg_APU_RPU_throughput_results}, with a maximum rate of 32 MB/s.
 The RPU-to-APU requires larger payload sizes (not shown) to achieve this throughput rate.
-Given the high level of variability that exists in latency and throughput, the qubit control system will utilize the Rmsg utility only for non-real-time operations, e.g. periodic status messages reporting data transfer statistics, debug and error information.
-The RPU application will, in turn, utilize GPIO, EMIO and DMA data transfer mechanisms as a means of meeting hard real-time data transfer constraints.
+Given the high levels of variability in latency and throughput of the RPMsg data transfer mechanism, the qubit control system will utilize RPMsg only for non-real-time operations, e.g. periodic status messages reporting data transfer statistics, debug and error information.
+In contrast, the much smaller levels of variability associated with the GPIO, EMIO and DMA transfer mechanisms are better suited for qubit data transfer operations that have hard, real-time constraints.